 - Home Price: $484,600 median purchase price; $1,266 median monthly rent

-Located on Puget Sound, Seattle is one of the most beautiful cities for spending time outdoors, as well as one of the best places to live on the West Coast.
-This Pacific Northwest gem does have a cost of living that’s 59% higher than the national average, but for the incredible views and pleasant year-round weather, it may just be worth it.
-It helps that Seattle’s job market is sturdy, thanks to major employers like Microsoft, Starbucks, Amazon, and Joint Base Lewis-McChord in the area.
+Located on Puget Sound, Seattle is one of the best big cities to live in the U.S., and it offers tons of great outdoor activities!
+This Pacific Northwest gem does have a cost of living that’s 56% higher than the national average, but for the incredible views and pleasant year-round weather, it may just be worth it.
+It helps that Seattle’s job market is sturdy, too, thanks to major employers like Microsoft, Starbucks, Amazon, and Joint Base Lewis-McChord in the area.

 Outdoor Things to Do in Seattle

 Visit the Puget Sound Islands, where you can go camping, hiking, kayaking, and more.
 Venture down to Seattle All Star Fishing Charters, where you’ll get the chance to catch your dream trophy fish.
-Try out stand-up paddleboarding with Thunderbird SUP on Lake Union.
+Try out stand-up paddle boarding on Lake Union.
 Join Seattle Cycling Tours to explore the city in ways you haven’t experienced before.
 Climb your way through a number of novice and expert routes at Exit 38, one of the most popular rock climbing spots near Seattle.
 Or check off both Mount Rainier National Park and Olympia National Park from your national parks bucket list.